 Below, we’ve put together a list of some of our clients’ most frequently asked questions about their workers’ compensation cases.
-The goal of our Chicago work comp attorneys is to provide you with the information you need to stay informed throughout the process.
+The goal of our work comp attorneys is to provide you with the information you need to stay informed throughout the process.
 If you have questions about your workers’ compensation claim, we are here for you.

 Eligibility for Benefits

+- Do I qualify for workers’ compensation benefits?
 If you suffered an injury at work while performing some duty connected to your employment, you most likely qualify for work comp benefits.

-How long do I have to give my employer notice of my injury?
+- How long do I have to give my employer notice of my injury?

 You have 45 days from the date of the injury to give notice to one of your supervisors, but do so as soon as possible.

 - How long do I have to file a claim?
 Generally, you must file a claim with the IWCC (not just the work comp carrier) within three years of the date of your accident.